-Robin has her Bachelor's degree in Psychology, and has personal experience in overcoming an abusive relationship.
+Isi has her Bachelor's degree in Psychology, and has personal experience in overcoming challenges and achieving success.

 What Do Psychologists Study?

 People have been curious about the human mind for centuries.
 Philosophers such as Aristotle had their own theories about how we learn and remember things, what motivates us, and why we perceive things and react the way we do towards each other and our environment.
 These kinds of musings form the basis of what Psychology seeks to understand.

 Back in 1879, Professor Willhelm Wundt and his assistants created a device they hoped would help measure what they thought of as “atoms of the mind”.
 They recognized that thinking happens very quickly, as does reaction, and they wanted to find a way to measure this.